pooley182/Plex-Meta-Manager-Wiki/Libraries-Attributes.md

 | Sonarr Mapping | `sonarr` | [`sonarr` mapping details](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Sonarr-Attributes) | global | :x: |
 | Tautulli Mapping | `tautulli` | [`tautulli` mapping details](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Tautulli-Attributes) | global | :x: |

 * Each library must have a different name.
-If you want to use multiple libraries with the same name you can use the `library_name` attribute to specify the real Library Name and just have a place holder in the library map.
+If you want to use multiple libraries with the same name you can use the `library_name` attribute to specify the real Library Name and just have a placeholder as the library mapping name.
 A simple example is below:

     ```yaml
     libraries: